mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/how-to-use-productboard.md

 You can add a new note to capture feedback.
 This is used to help identify customer problems, wants/needs, feature shortcomings, and any other areas for improvement that stem from interacting with customers.
 Essentially, think of this as a place to communicate the most important takeaways from customers that the Product team can help you with.

 Notes from customer calls should be filed in [Salesforce](https://docs.google.com/document/u/1/d/1Ilm0t8AUtjtOociqUYuLluuT4lxcDijaiIrZ8wcamJE/edit?ts=5e6f6c50).
-This automatically pushes the customer call notes into the Mattermost “Customer Feedback” channel for visibility, and also to ProductBoard so it can be processed by PMs.
+This automatically pushes the customer call notes into the Mattermost “Customer Feedback” channel for visibility, and also to productboard so it can be processed by PMs.

 Important points about notes: